0xtengu/workshops/linux_rootkits/kprobes.md

     Performance:
         Kprobes add latency.
-A timing analysis of syscalls can reveal that `execve` is 100x slower than usual.
+A timing analysis of syscalls can reveal that `execve` can be 100x slower than usual.

 So, can you make our int3 bytes look normal, and speed up execve? :D